fivetran/dbt_servicenow/models/docs.md

 A boolean of whether the task is a change task.
 {% enddocs %}

-{% docs problem_minutes_to_resolve %}
-The number of minutes from time that the problem was created to the time that the problem was resolved.
-{% enddocs %}

-{% docs task_minutes_to_close %}
+{% docs task_minutes_open_to_close %}
-The number of minutes from time that the task was created to the time that the task was closed.
+The number of minutes from time that the task was opened to the time that the task was closed.
 {% enddocs %}

 {% docs associated_problem_id %}